The High Cost of the 'Standard' Dynamics 365 Implementation

 Poor data quality derails more Dynamics 365 implementations than almost any other technical factor, and most organizations don't realize it until the damage is done.

 The "Garbage In, Garbage Out" principle is brutally relevant here.
-When organizations migrate years of legacy records into D365, they often carry over duplicate customer accounts, inconsistent product codes, orphaned transactions, and fields mapped to the wrong schema.
+When organizations migrate years of customer, contact, and account records into Dynamics 365, they often carry over duplicate accounts, inconsistent product and territory codes, orphaned activities, and fields mapped to the wrong schema.
 The result isn't just messy data, it's a system that actively undermines the decisions it was built to support.
 According to Centric Consulting, data migration issues account for a significant share of project delays and post-go-live dissatisfaction, making this one of the highest-risk phases of any deployment.

-One of the most overlooked Dynamics 365 implementation best practices is treating CRM and ERP data as a unified asset from day one, not two separate pipelines that get reconciled later.
-Marketing and sales data must be synchronized with operational ERP data before go-live.
-When these systems are out of alignment, sales teams quote against inaccurate inventory, finance closes the books on incomplete order data, and customer records fracture across platforms.
+One of the most overlooked best practices is treating sales, marketing, and service data as a unified asset from day one, not separate pipelines that get reconciled later.
+Marketing and sales data must be synchronized before go-live.
+When these systems fall out of alignment, sales teams quote against stale account data, service teams work from incomplete histories, and customer records fracture across platforms.
 The downstream effects compound quickly.

 The financial reality is equally uncomfortable.
 Data cleansing, the process of deduplicating, standardizing, and validating records, is routinely underbudgeted.
 Organizations that plan 2-3 weeks for migration frequently discover the actual cleansing work demands 2-3 months.
 That gap isn't a planning error; it reflects how little visibility most teams have into the true state of their legacy data until migration begins.

-Data also serves as the connective tissue between a company's digital presence and its ERP backbone.
-A well-structured data strategy, one that accounts for how customer-facing platforms feed into back-office systems, is what separates implementations that stabilize quickly from those that struggle for months post-launch.
+Data also serves as the connective tissue between a company's digital presence and its CRM backbone.
+A well-structured data strategy, one that accounts for how customer-facing platforms feed into the system, is what separates implementations that stabilize quickly from those that struggle for months post-launch.

 Getting the data right is a prerequisite.
 But even clean data, in a well-configured system, can fail if the people using it aren't ready, which is where the human side of implementation becomes the next critical variable.